duffycheng/json-editor/README.md

 1. Read json file and save to localStorage
 2. Add, Edit, Delete function
 3. Print out result on the output page

-##Todo

-output file to the json file in local file system.
+4. output data to the json file in local file system.